s-peiran/tp/docs/UserGuide.md

         - "Successfully deleted note from contact [CONTACT_NAME]."
         - "Successfully deleted note from [MEETING_NAME]."
     - Failure:
-        - If the CONTACT_ID or CONTACT_NAME does not exist: "Error: Contact not found."
+        - If the CONTACT_ID or CONTACT_NAME does not exist: `Contact not found`
-        - If the MEETING_ID or MEETING_NAME does not exist: "Error: Meeting not found."
+        - If the MEETING_ID or MEETING_NAME does not exist: `Meeting not found`
-        - If duplicate MEETING_NAME or CONTACT_NAME: "Error: Multiple matching names found."
-        - If no note exists for the specified note index in the contact or meeting: "Error: No note found."
+        - If no note exists for the specified note index in the contact or meeting: `No note found`
-        - If invalid command format: "Error: Invalid command format."
+        - If invalid command format: `Invalid command format! delete note from contact: Remove notes from contact Parameters: -id CONTACT_ID_or_CONTACT_NAME -index INDEX Example: delete note from contact -id 5 -index 1`

 ---